team-pp-studio/VoiceTuber/README.md

  - [x] Azure TTS
 - [x] (feature) Easing the bounce with a filter, maybe add some 2nd-order filter to have overshooting
-- [x] Have a spalsh dialog simular as Blender one (Easier initial Project navigtion)
+- [x] Have a splash dialog similar as Blender one (Easier initial Project navigation)